50 Fun and Unique Things to Do in Gainesville TODAY

 10. Florida Museum of Natural History and Butterfly Rainforest

-Fans of nature will surely enjoy a visit to the Florida Museum of Natural History.
 One of the nation’s top five museums will be a pleasant surprise for both little visitors and grown-ups.

 There you will find collections that feature more than 40 million specimens and artifacts, a life-size limestone cave, and even a mammoth from the last ice age.